 The hotel is situated on the North Coast 500 (A836) in the village of Mey and only a short distance from the late Queen Mothers Highland home, the Castle of Mey.
 We are on the main tourist route for Thurso and John O'Groats and have six acres of woodland to the rear of the hotel which is open to our guests for dog walking or to enjoy an evening stroll, with the possibility of encountering deer through the trees.
 Please be aware that neighbouring fields may contain sheep or cows so it is best to keep your dog on a lead.

 Mey and the surrounding area boast an abundance of sea birds and other wild life as well as wonderful beaches, coves and harbours to discover and explore.
 Plus attractions such as Camster cairns, Duncansby Stacks, Wick Heritage Centre and the Flagstone Trail to name but a few.
 Other activities in the area include sea and trout fishing, pony trekking, archery and golf amongst other things.We also have free secure overnight storage for bicycles and free parking for cars and motorbikes.

 We allow overnight stopovers for motorhomes and campervans and can have up to 5 if required.
-As we have no facilities such as electric hook ups, water, or waste disposal overnight stays are free.
-We do plan to have 4 electrical hook ups in place by the end of April, 2021, for which there will be a small charge (excuse the pun).
+As we have no facilities such as water or waste disposal or toilets, overnight stops are free of charge, but we now have 4 electric hook ups and the cost of a night's hook up is £10.
 The car park is large and flat and very quiet and we have a few acres of light woodland to the rear for dog walking.